jadedarmawangsawebsite/jadedarmawangsawebsite.github.io/_posts/2018-01-01-why-health-is-very-important-as-an-entrepreneur.markdown

 ---
 layout: post
-title: Why Health is very Important as an Entrepreneur
+title: Why Health Is Very Important As An Entrepreneur
 date: 2018-01-01 00:00:00 +0300
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
 img: jade-landscape.jpg # Add image post (optional)